 - Developing partnerships and collaborations

-Our strategy and plan includes partner-specific and programme-wide activities covering individual, organisational and system level capacities with examples of good practice including:
+Our strategy and plan included partner-specific and programme-wide activities covering individual, organisational and system level capacities with examples of good practice including:

 - Targeted training (e.g. behavioural activation therapy; online surveys post-COVID) and skills development (e.g. intervention adaptation, process evaluation) from the individual studies